A simple 16 Floor Elevator simulator with Atmega8

 Notes: A Hall effect sensor is a transducer that varies its output voltage in response to a magnetic field.
 Hall effect sensors are used for proximity switching, positioning, speed detection, and current sensing applications.
 In its simplest form, the sensor operates as an analog transducer, directly returning a voltage.

-You can view prototype version of this project in action by clicking here
+You can view the prototype version of this project in action by clicking here

 Click here to download files generated for this project